stgloorious/stm32-speech-recognition/README.md

 ~~~
 <executable> uses VFP register arguments, <libc> does not
 ~~~
-regardless of settings flags `-nostdlib`.
+regardless of flags like `-nostdlib`.

 The STM32F432KC ARM Cortex-M4 does have hardware support for `float` (single-precision) arithmetic, so it makes sense to use the right toolchain/libc.